across the world

 Linked to the above point, forgetting to key-in particular invoices in the cashbook is an additional typical error that can take place.
 Yet again, it is imperative you stick to a stern monthly regime wherein you mark up the bank statements to your cashbook invoices and make any necessary changes.

 4. Outstanding checks error

 Definitely, it is entirely probable that a check for the previous month, that you expected to clear, continues to be outstanding.
 In case, it is still outstanding, it has got to be carried forward and entered again on your existing reconciliation.
-Failing to carry forward these uncleared checks is a typical error that a number of people make any time carrying out the bank reconciliation.
+Failing to carry forward these uncleared checks is a typical error that a number of people make at any time carrying out reconciling bank accounts.